b.osutils : module documentation

 This is meant to be used in place of socket.gethostname() because that behaves inconsistently on different platforms.

-def recv_all(socket, bytes):
+def recv_all(socket, count):

 Receive an exact number of bytes.

-Regular Socket.recv() may return less than the requested number of bytes, dependning on what's in the OS buffer.
+Regular Socket.recv() may return less than the requested number of bytes, depending on what's in the OS buffer.
 MSG_WAITALL is not available on all platforms, but this should work everywhere.
 This will return less than the requested amount if the remote end closes.

 This isn't optimized and is intended mostly for use in testing.

-def send_all(socket, bytes, report_activity=None):
+def send_all(sock, bytes, report_activity=None):

 Send all bytes on a socket.